SMIC-GCSU/portfolio/README.md

 We welcome contributions!
 Please see our development guidelines and feel free to submit pull requests or open issues for bugs and feature requests.

-## 📚 Documentation
+## Documentation

 - **Packaging Guide**: See `PACKAGING.md` for detailed instructions on building executables
 - **API Documentation**: Code is well-commented with docstrings explaining key functions
 - **Workflow Documentation**: GitHub Actions workflows are documented inline

-## 📄 License
+## License

-This project is for educational and internal use by the Student Managed Investment Club at Georgia College & State University.
+This project is open source software developed for the Student Managed Investment Committee at Georgia College & State University.
+See LICENSE file for details.

+## Author

+**Joel Saucedo**
+Developer and maintainer of SMIC Portfolio Analysis

-## 🙏 Acknowledgments
+## Acknowledgments

 - **Vanguard ETFs**: Sector-based ETF tracking
 - **yfinance**: Market data retrieval
 - **Plotly**: Interactive visualizations
 - **PySide6**: Cross-platform GUI framework
+- **Student Managed Investment Committee**: Georgia College & State University

-## 📞 Support
+## Support

 For questions, issues, or contributions, please visit the [GitHub repository](https://github.com/joel-saucedo/SMIC-Portfolio-Analysis) or contact the development team.